andmos/Coffee/AeroPress.md

 * When the timer is done, flip the Aeropress over on top of a cup.
 * Press down slowly for about 25 seconds.

+## Single cup - Tim Wendelboe's regular method

+### Intro

+Regular method by Aeropress champion Tim Wendelboe.
+[Youtube walkthrough](https://www.youtube.com/watch?v=7JISZNixkeA).
+Works best with lighter roasts.
+The variable here is the grind.
+If the drink turns out too weak, grind more fine, or courser if bitter.

+Always use clean water.
+Remember to moisten the filter.
+Pre-heat the cup.

+* 200 gr water
+* 14 gr freshly ground coffee, around medium filter.
+Taste and tune the grind to the liking.

+### Instructions

+* Moister the filter and put it in the holder.
+Attach the holder to the Aeropress and put it on top of the cup.
+* Add the coffee.
+* Pour the water over the coffee and stir 3 times.
+* Put on the Aeropress plunger and pull it slightly upwards to stop the water from going through the coffee.
+* Set a timer for 1 minute and let the coffee sit.
+* When time is up, remove the plunger and stir 3 times.
+* Use the plunger to press all the water through.
+This should take around 30 seconds.

 ## Single cup - Espresso-like brew, regular style

 ### Intro